PhilMayer/Hyperactive-Record/README.md

 # Hyperactive-Record
 Hyperactive Record is a ligthweight version of Active Record.
 It abstracts away good old fashioned SQL queries into a simple and developer-friendly set of methods for querying by columns names and for creating associations between different database tables.

+## Test Driving
+You can take Hyperactive Record on a spin by cloning this repo, opening up a fresh pry/irb session and requiring the './demo.rb' file.
+At this point you can query tables to your heart's content.

 ## Defining getter and setter methods
 New classes inheriting from SQLObject use the `finalize!` method to iterate through the classes's table's columns and then...wait for it...employ *metaprogramming* to define getter and setter methods for the columns on the fly.
 It's all extremely clever and compact.
 To wit: